Close Menu

 • Understand your important KPI breakdowns, monthly burn rate, and profit margins.

-• Track using simple to use software like Zoho Books or Excel.
+• Track using simple-to-use software like Zoho Books or Excel.

 Real example: A friend once applied for a ₹10 lakh SME loan but underestimated recurring expenses.
 They got only ₹6 lakh and had higher EMIs.
 Lesson learned: document everything upfront!

-Mistake #2: Neglecting Your Credit Score
+2: Neglecting Your Credit Score

 Your credit score is everything—a tell-all on how you manage finances.